MrBuddyCasino/ESP32_Soundboard/README.md

 Execute 'make menuconfig' and configure your serial port, leave the rest at default settings and then execute 'make flash'.

+Build the SPIFFS image with `make makefs`, flash it with `make flashfs`.

 ## Connecting the I2S codec

 If you don't know about the I2S standard, it is a special protocol for transferring digital audio data between chips, similar to I2C.
 There are many I2S chips you can choose from, the most important differences are: